antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Phishing-Analysis.md

 ### The Scenario

 A sales executive at Greenholt PLC reported a suspicious email that appeared from a known customer.
-Although the senders name was familiar, the email triggered several high risk indicators that has been escalated to the SOC for further investigation.
+Although the senders name was familiar, the email triggered several high risk indicators that have been escalated to the SOC for further investigation.

 The main goal is to find and analyse key artifacts investigating the key message source using tools to assess the potential maliciousness of the email.